zopefoundation/Zope/docs/zopebook/ZPT.rst

   <p tal:content="request/URL"></p>
   <p tal:content="user/getUserName"></p>

-Every *path expression* starts with a variable name.
+Every *path expression* starts either with a variable name or with a (supported) builtin.
 The available variable names refer either to objects like *context*, *request* or *user* that are bound to every *Page Template* by default or variables defined within the *Page Template* using TAL.
 Note that *here* is an